buu342/N64-UNFLoader/UNFLoader/README.md

 </br>
 </br>
 ### How to Build UNFLoader for Windows
-Simply load the project file in Visual Studio 2019 or higher.
+Simply load the project solution file in Visual Studio 2019 or higher.
 The <a href="https://docs.microsoft.com/en-us/cpp/build/configuring-programs-for-windows-xp?view=msvc-160">Windows XP toolset</a> needs to be installed, as it is optional in VS 2019.

 **The Include folder should already have everything you need for Windows.**
 <details><summary>Updating libs to latest version (if required)</summary>